ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 21:26 [[start:1286930][end:1297358]] So I is an operator that rotates something by 90 degrees, and if you rotate four times by 90 degrees, you're back to the identity.
 [[start:1297534][end:1299780]] So I to the fourth is one.
-[[start:1300950][end:1308950]] So this tells us something very interesting, which is that what the WIC rotation is really talking about is a rotation.
+[[start:1300950][end:1308950]] So this tells us something very interesting, which is that what the Wick rotation is really talking about is a rotation.
 [[start:1309770][end:1312230]] It's a geometrical equation.
 [[start:1313290][end:1322410]] And in July, we'll come back to this and really probe what this Wick rotation means physically.